Trade mark Basics

 - Classes 35 to 45 are for services like retail, advertising, finance, education or software development

 Each class has a heading and a list of specific examples.
-These examples help define what your trademark will cover.
+These examples help define what your trade mark will cover.

 Examples of popular classes

-Here are some common trademark classes used by startups and growing brands:
+Here are some common trade mark classes used by startups and growing brands:

 - Class 9: Software, apps, AI tools, digital platforms, electronic goods